NEW YORK (AP) -- It's the end of an era for Coca-Cola lovers, as the last 6.5-ounce returnable, glass bottle rolls off the production line.

 LeRoy Telstad, the bottler's vice president and general manager, says the last run for refilling the bottles was Tuesday.

 The Coca-Cola Co, based in Atlanta, notes that its 8-ounce glass bottles are still widely available across the country.
 Those recyclable bottles are nearly identical to the smaller 6.5-ounce bottles.
 They have less glass but hold more cola.

 The glass bottles that were refilled in Winona, Minn. had a very limited footprint, distributed in only four counties.

 "They were made on an old line that would have to be completely replaced — they kept them going as long as they could," said Susan Stribling, a Coca-Cola spokeswoman.

 As one of the last makers of the refillable bottles, Telstad said people would travel from all over to pick them up.
 Customers paid a deposit on each bottle they bought and would get that deposit back when they returned the bottles.

-The bottling company, which will continue to distribute other Coca-Cola products, says it refilled about 6,000 bottles for the final run.
-The bottles will be sold online for $20 each starting Monday, with proceeds going toward the Lake Winona Pedestrian and Bicycle Path restoration project.
+The bottling company says it refilled about 250 cases, or 6,000 bottles, for the final run.
+The bottles will be sold online for $20 each and go toward the Lake Winona Pedestrian and Bicycle Path restoration project.